 A very cool park in London

+Any good parks near me?
 Locally known as “The Scrubs”, Wormwood Scrubs is so much more than a park.
 It’s actually an open space, which doubles as a nature reserve, while also being home to football pitches, and a pony centre.

 The uninhabited areas of the park – being those that do not have any facilities, and are pure, open grassland areas – are the perfect place to unwind.

 It’s fresh air and wide-open spaces but in London.
 There’s a lot of history in this park, too; including a strong military connection going back to the 18th century.
+Would you add this space to your list of nice parks in London?

 10. Hampstead Heath